pigpigyyy/Yuescript/doc/docs/doc/README.md

 ## Whitespace

-Yuescript is a whitespace significant language.
+YueScript is a whitespace significant language.
 You have to write some code block in the same indent with space **' '** or tab **'\t'** like function body, value list and some control blocks.
 And expressions containing different whitespaces might mean different things.
 Tab is treated like 4 space, but it's better not mix the use of spaces and tabs.

 ### Multiline Chaining